open-company/open-company-web/README.md

 ## Local Setup

 Users of the [OpenCompany.io](https://opencompany.io) platform should get started by going to [OpenCompany.io](https://opencompany.io).
-The following setup is for developers wanting to work on the platform's Web application software.
+The following local setup is for developers wanting to work on the platform's Web application software.

 Most of the dependencies are internal, meaning [Leiningen](https://github.com/technomancy/leiningen) will handle getting them for you.
 There are a few exceptions: